 We’ve probably all read, seen or heard that the era of filling pages with a keyword (even a long tail one) no longer impresses google and the search engines.
-They want to see content marketing with your chosen topics covered from a number of angles (so different variants of the keyword) and in a natural way.
+They want to see topical content marketing covered from a number of angles (so different variants of the keyword) and in a natural way.
 They also want to see one definitive ‘cornerstone’ or ‘pillar’ page, with potentially a few thousand words.
 This demonstrates your complete understanding of the issue covered.
 Finally, they want to see that interlinked with lots of similar topic content on your site.

 So how do you know what variations of keywords to use around a topic and how do you make sure that you have a cluster of content around the topic?
 It can be quite complex if you have lots of website pages and blog articles.
 This type of online content creation can take a bit of sorting if you’re doing it manually.
 Enter ‘HubSpot’s Content Strategy Tool’…

 We’ve been using this content marketing tool in beta for a few months and have found that it does automatically exactly what we’ve been doing manually.
 It does this by researching lots of SEO (Search Engine Optimisation) information sources for keywords and scouring client websites and collateral for the content.

 What you end up with is a complete topic cluster and a visual indication of how well you have covered that topic with existing pages.

 If you have content, then you can simply use the variants on each of the pages and ensure there are plenty of links between them (at least 4 on each page).

 If you haven’t got a complete cluster of content then start creating website pages and blogs to complete the cluster.

 It is a great tool and we have seen the creation of content clusters around cornerstone/pillar pages deliver some great results.
 One client has seen an increase in traffic around a certain topic by 40% within a matter of weeks!